About John John Florence

-John John Florence — who has provisionally qualified to represent the USA at the Tokyo 2020 Summer Olympic Games — is one of only five surfers in men’s Championship Tour history to clinch his first two World Titles in back-to-back fashion.
-Mark Richards, Tom Carroll, Tom Curren and the late Andy Irons are the only other members of that elite club.
+John John Florence is one of only five surfers in Men’s Championship Tour history to clinch his first two World Titles in back-to-back fashion.
+Mark Richards, Tom Carroll, Tom Curren, and the late Andy Irons are the only other members of that elite club.

-With their help, he navigated the pitfalls of early fame with humility, style and sweetness, and delivered under the heavy weight of high expectations.
+With their help, he navigated the pitfalls of early fame with humility, style, and honesty, and delivered under the heavy weight of high expectations.
 He remains, at his core, a performer first and foremost, with an insatiable appetite for progression.
 The only weakness in his surfing is making the impossible look too easy.
-And while it took a few years for him to sync his style to the demands of the Championship Tour, today his love of the game is peaking.
+And while it took a few years for him to sync his style to the demands of the Championship Tour, his love of the game kept growing.
 The process of pushing himself as a competitor, artist, and innovator is what drives him.

 |Year||Rank||Points||Events||Heats||Max heat score||Best result|

 John John Florence